 Air currents move clouds around the globe, and cloud particles collide, grow, and fall out of the sky as precipitation.
 Some precipitation falls as snow and can accumulate as ice caps and glaciers, which can store frozen water for thousands of years.
 Snowpacks in warmer climates often thaw and melt when spring arrives, and the melted water flows overland as snowmelt.
-Most precipitation falls back into the oceans or onto land, where, due to gravity, the precipitation flows over the ground as surface runoff.
+Precipitation falls back into the oceans or onto land, where, due to gravity, it flows over the ground as surface runoff.
 A portion of runoff enters rivers in valleys in the landscape, with streamflow moving water towards the oceans.
-Runoff, and groundwater seepage, accumulate and are stored as freshwater in lakes.
+Runoff and groundwater seepage accumulate and are stored as freshwater in lakes.

 Not all runoff flows into rivers, though.
 Much of it soaks into the ground as infiltration.
 Some of the water infiltrates into the ground and replenishes aquifers(saturated subsurface rock), which store huge amounts of freshwater for long periods of time.
 Some infiltration stays close to the land surface and can seep back into surface-water bodies (and the ocean) as groundwater discharge, and some groundwater finds openings in the land surface and emerges as freshwater springs.
 Yet more groundwater is absorbed by plant roots to end up as evapotranspiration from the leaves.
-Over time, though, all of this water keeps moving, some to reenter the ocean, where the water cycle "ends" ... oops - I mean, where it "begins."
+Over time, though, all of this water keeps moving, some to reenter the ocean, where the water cycle continues, indefinitely.

-A watershed is an area of land that contains streams and rivers that all drain into a single body of water, such as a lake or the ocean.
-Watersheds can be big or small, but they all have high points like ridges and mountains that capture water, store it, and eventually release it downhill.
-Many of our actions impact watersheds, and as the rivers and streams flow downstream through communities, the ocean becomes the final resting place for much of the pollution and contaminants that these rivers and streams are carrying.
+Every bit of land on Earth is part of a watershed.
+Specifically, a watershed is a geographically defined area of land that contains streams and rivers that all drain into a single body of water, such as a lake or the ocean.
+Watersheds can be big or small, but they all have high points like ridges and mountains that capture precipitation, store it as either surface water or groundwater, and eventually release it downhill.
+Our actions on the land and in our rivers impact the health of our watersheds.
+As rivers flow through our communities, they collect contaminants along the way, making the ocean the final resting place for much of the pollution and contaminants that have been carried downstream.

 North American River Basins